Poniklá

 Poniklá is a municipality and village in Semily District in the Liberec Region of the Czech Republic.
 It has about 1,100 inhabitants.

+Demographics

 Economy

 Poniklá is known for the handmade production of Christmas decorations from blown glass beads.
 The tradition dates back to the end of the 19th century.
 Since 2020, the production has been included in the UNESCO Intangible Cultural Heritage Lists.